 Ye are the salt of the earth: but if the salt have lost his savour, wherewith shall it be salted?
 It is thenceforth good for nothing, but to be cast out, and to be trodden under foot of men.

 Nineteen sixty-seven had not been kind to the Rolling Stones.
 Mick Jagger, Keith Richards, and Brian Jones were all arrested on drug charges between February and May, and their year-end LP, Their Satanic Majesties Request—an uncharacteristically trendy foray into psychedelia (hey, everybody was doing it)—was roundly lambasted in the press as an anemic attempt at imitating the Beatles’ game-changing Sgt.
 Pepper’s Lonely Hearts Club Band, released that summer.
-Critic Jon Landau, writing for Rolling Stone magazine, called Majesties “an insecure album in which [the Stones] try too hard to prove that they too are innovators, and that they too can say something new.”
+Critic Jon Landau, writing for Rolling Stone magazine, called Majesties “an insecure album in which [the Stones] try too hard to prove that they too are innovators, and that they too can say something new. [. . .]
+The new ideas are presented in such an undeveloped state that they do not achieve a valid identity of their own.”
 (Today, Majesties doesn't sound all that bad—It was probably just a matter of poor timing that sentenced it to its undeserved but lingering reputation of being the poster child for rock and roll missteps.)

 *Especially the Kinks.
 Oddly, though, other than the (psychedelicized) Bo Diddley-influenced “Please Go Home,” there’s not much trace of the blues or R&B—hitherto their raisons d’être.